flynn-nrg/tornado-amiga/manual/GettingStarted.md

 Testing that everything is setup correctly
 -------------------------------------------

-Let's do a quick test:
+Let's do a quick test with GCC:

 ```
 mmendez$ cd examples/simple_screen